Personal micro group Spiritual Journey through Israel

 After breakfast, we will drive north and visit Caesarea Philippi, where Jesus asked Peter, “But who do you say that I am?” and discover the significance to His phase “and the gates of hell will not prevail against (the coming of the Kingdom).”
 Then drive to a 30-minute stair-hike to hidden Banias waterfall.
-Then head over to a short raft down the Jordan River at Kfar Blum. (assuming water is still a good flow this year).
+Then head over to a short raft down the Jordan River at Kfar Blum.
+(Assuming water is still a good flow this year, will confirm once in country).
 Anyone who would like, may be baptized (again or for the first time) by a person of your choice during our route in the Jordan River can.
 And we will take commemorative photos.
 We will head up Mount Bental to the Syrian border and see Mount Hermon and do some intercession and coffee/tea or lunch.

 If there is time in the evening en route home, we might stop to climb the ruins of Nimrod’s Castle.
 We'll enjoy dinner in Tiberias and some free time on the boardwalk before driving back to our apartment.
 Team worship & debrief on the rocky shores of Galilee--bring your flashlight.